Understand Equity at Risk and Maximum Risk (Risk Tolerance)

-If DARWINs have a stable risk target of 10% monthly value at risk (VaR), how can I, as an investor, take less risk than 10% monthly VaR?
+If DARWINs have a stable risk target of 10% monthly value at risk (VaR), how can I take less risk than 10% monthly VaR?

-The answer is: diversification.
+The answer is: yes.
 The more you diversify your portfolio among different DARWINs, the less the risk of your portfolio as a whole.